rethinkdb/rethinkdb-rs/api/java/selecting-data/get_all.md

 r.table("dc").getAll("superman", "ant man").run(conn);
 ```

+{% infobox %}
+__Note:__ `getAll` does not perform any de-duplication.
+If you pass the same key more than once, the same document will be returned multiple times.
+{% endinfobox %}

 __Example:__ You can use [args](/api/java/args/) with `getAll` to retrieve multiple documents whose keys are in a list.
 This uses `getAll` to get a list of female superheroes, coerces that to an array, and then gets a list of villains who have those superheroes as enemies.

 ```java